 Nothing else matters if you have heavy metal playing loud in your headphones.
 Or thrash metal.
 Or death metal.
 Or any other of the sub-genres.
-For the true fans and those who are obsessed with metal attributes, I’ve composed our most brutal typographical selection featuring my favorite metal fonts.
+I’ve composed our most brutal typographical selection featuring my favorite metal fonts for true fans and those obsessed with metal attributes.

-If you ask what makes me feel most nostalgic, it will be the metal culture.
-Today music styles are crazily merging, and true fans look like ordinary people — as if we lost this wild sense of freedom and rebel.
-So for everyone missing those times I suggest an epic throwback to the days when heavy metal was your everything, you were wearing your first Dr.Martens boots and the only gentle thing about you was Gently by Slipknot.
+If you ask what makes me feel most nostalgic, it is the metal culture.
+Today music styles are crazily merging, and true fans look like ordinary people — as if we have lost this wild sense of freedom and rebellion.
+So for everyone missing those times, I suggest an epic throwback to the days when heavy metal was your everything, you were wearing your first Dr.Martens boots, and the only gentle thing about you was Gently by Slipknot.

 Heavy metal lettering is as varied as the heavy metal music genre itself.
 And as a true fan, I’ve done my best to cover as many styles as possible.
 Inside the selection, you’ll find death metal, thrash metal, folk metal, extreme metal fonts, and many others — all to quench your thirst for grim or epic aesthetics set up by your favorite bands.